gvwilson/sensibleadventures/nardica/nardica.md

 and let us inspect it,
 perhaps this could have been avoided."

-"Speaker makes gesture indicating helplessness,* a tiny mechanical voice captioned.
+*Speaker makes gesture indicating helplessness,* a tiny mechanical voice captioned.
 Iffy barely noticed.
 *Commander* Wales?